WiredPulse/Invoke-Fail2Ban/README.md

 * Logging blocked IPs to Windows event log with customizable event source and ID<br>
 * Logging blocked and whitelisted IPs to a queryable SQL database<br>
 * Customizable ban timeout<br>
-* Option for mass and quick removal of all banned IPs<br>
+* Option for mass and quick removal of all banned IPs before a ban expiration occurs<br>
 <br>
 <br>